retiredRizzler/retiredRizzler/README.md

 - 📧 Email pro : rayan-d@ikmail.com
 - 💼 Looking for: 3-6 month international internship starting from February 2026
 - 🌐 Open to: Frontend, Backend, Full-Stack, DevOps, or AI/ML opportunities

----

-💡 *"Whether it's frontend, backend, full-stack, AI, or emerging technologies, I'm eager to learn and ready to jump in."*